zachartmann/Tutorial10_Group-1/Report.md

 #### Sprint Planning
 Our team conducted sprint planning sessions on the first day of each sprint (Sunday).
 In these meetings we established the goals for the current sprint, and reviewed the stories/issues in the backlog.
 The tasks for each sprint were allocated to members of the development team and moved from the “Backlog” column (on project board) to the “Ready for Dev” column.
 #### Sprint Review
 Sprint reviews were held every Friday for members of the development team to explain and deliver their work for the given sprint.
-The product owner and other team members evaluate the what was completed and determine the progress has been made and tasks left to complete.
+The product owner and other team members evaluated what was completed and determined the progress made and tasks left to complete.
 #### Sprint Retrospective
 Our sprint retrospectives were held after each sprint review to re-evaluate our workflow, communication, and any other issues that arose during the sprint.
 #### Daily Scrum